-PERFORMANCE STATEMENT: Increase student performance on state and national assessments, including the Iowa Test of Basic Skills (ITBS).
+PERFORMANCE STATEMENT: Increase student performance on state and national assessments, including the IOWA Test.

-FIVE YEAR PERFORMANCE GOAL: Meet or exceed the national norm of 50th percentile in each subtest of the Iowa Tests of Basic Skills (ITBS) in grade 2.
+FIVE YEAR PERFORMANCE GOAL: Meet or exceed the national norm of 50th percentile in each subtest of the IOWA Test in grade 2.

-ANNUAL OBJECTIVE: Annually meet or exceed the national norm of 50th percentile in each subtest of the Iowa Tests of Basic Skills (ITBS) in grade 2.
+ANNUAL OBJECTIVE: Annually meet or exceed the national norm of 50th percentile in each subtest of the IOWA Test in grade 2.

-DATA SOURCE(S): Fall ITBS/CogAT report produced by Riverside Publishing
+DATA SOURCE(S): Fall IOWA/CogAT report produced by Riverside Publishing